-You can use Hybrid Backup Recovery (HBR) to back up files in NAS file systems that comply with the Server Message Block (SMB) protocol for local Internet data centers (IDCs) and restore these files as required.
-This topic describes the preparations that you need to make before backing up data.
+You can use Hybrid Backup Recovery (HBR) backup clients for on-premises files to back up files from user-created Server Message Block (SMB) file systems.
+You can then restore the files if they are lost or damaged.
+This topic describes the preparations that you must make before backup.

-Before you use HBR to back up SMB NAS files for a local IDC, note the following points:
+Before you use HBR to back up files from an SMB file system, note the following information:

-- To achieve the optimal backup performance, we recommend that you run a backup client on a host with the following configurations: 64-bit CPU with at least two cores and more than 8 GB available memory.
+- To achieve the optimal backup performance, we recommend that you run a backup client on a host that has the following configurations: 64-bit processors, two or more CPU cores, and more than 8 GB available memory.

-- The available memory determines the size of data that can be backed up.
-For a host with 4 GB available memory, a maximum of one million files can be backed up, with 8 TB data in total.
+- The volume of data that can be backed up depends on the available memory.
+If a host has 4 GB available memory, a maximum of one million files or 8 TB data can be backed up.

-(Recommended) Prepare an AccessKey for a RAM user
+(Recommended) Prepare an AccessKey pair for a RAM user

-An AccessKey is required when you activate a backup client.
-If the AccessKey of an Alibaba Cloud account is leaked, all cloud resources under the account may be exposed to risk.
-Therefore, we recommend that you use the AccessKey of a RAM user to activate backup clients.
-Before you back up data, make sure that a RAM user is created and an AccessKey is created for the RAM user.
+An AccessKey pair is required when you activate a backup client.
+The AccessKey pair is an identity credential.
+If an AccessKey pair of your Alibaba Cloud account is used, all cloud resources that belong to the account are exposed to risks.
+Therefore, we recommend that you use an AccessKey pair of a RAM user to activate backup clients.
+Before you back up data, make sure that a RAM user is created and an AccessKey pair is created for the RAM user.
 For more information, see Create a RAM user and Create an AccessKey pair for a RAM user.

 - Log on to the HBR console.

-If your server or virtual machine runs a Linux operating system without a graphical user interface (GUI), use an intermediate host with a GUI as an agent to log on to the HBR console.
+If the host of the SMB client runs a Linux operating system without a graphical user interface (GUI), use an intermediate host with a GUI as an agent to log on to the HBR console.

-- Select a region where you want to store backup data.
+- In the top navigation bar, select the region where you want to store backup data.

-- If you use a Virtual Private Cloud (VPC), select the region of the VPC where the data to be backed up resides.
-This guarantees a fast backup.
+- If you use a virtual private cloud (VPC), select the region of the VPC.
+This guarantees a high backup speed.

-- If you do not use a VPC but expect optimal backup performance, we recommend that you select a region that is close to the location where the data to be backed up resides.
+- If you do not use a VPC and you need to achieve optimal backup performance, select a region that is close to the location of the data that you want to back up.

-- If you do not use a VPC but expect disaster recovery, we recommend that you select a region distant from the location where the data to be backed up resides to avoid losing data during a disaster.
+- If you do not use a VPC and you need to implement disaster recovery, select a region that is distant from the location of the data that you want to back up.

-- If you have created backup vaults, set the value to Select Vault and select a backup vault from the Vault Name drop-down list.
+- If you have created backup vaults, click Select Vault, and select a backup vault from the Vault Name drop-down list.

-- If you have not created any backup vaults, set the value to Create Vault and set Vault Name to create a backup vault.
-The vault name can be a maximum of 64 characters in length.
+- If you have not created backup vaults, click Create Vault and specify the Vault Name field.
+The name must be 1 to 64 characters in length.

-Source Client The source of the backup client.
+Backup Client The backup client that you want to add.
 You can select an activated client or create a client.
 Client Name The name of the backup client.
-The client name can be a maximum of 64 characters in length.
-Software Platform The operating system that is running on the host from which you want to back up data.
+The name must be 1 to 64 characters in length.
+Software Platform The operating system that is running on the server or VM from which you want to back up data.
 Valid values:

 - Windows 32-bit